01 Getting Started

 4. Click the Conditions option and configure the condition as follows:

-• Industry Is not empty
+• Industry is not empty

 • Reference